Lab Leak: Could Smallpox Come Back?

 He decides to give the rush hour traffic time to clear and detours into the suburbs to call in at the home of his old friend, Henry Bedson.

+Bedson is not coping well with quarantine.
 He hates being holed up at home when he could be doing something to help.

-The phone keeps ringing, and he keeps thinking he'd better answer it in case it's important.
+The phone keeps ringing and he keeps thinking he'd better answer it in case it's important.

-But it's always some journalist trying trying to get him to admit that he's to blame for all the chaos that's unfolding in the city, the desperate search to trace and quarantine and vaccinate anyone Janet Parker might have met.
+But it's always some journalist trying to get him to admit that he's to blame for all the chaos that's unfolding in the city.

+Bedson's friend tries to lift his spirits.
 But the next morning, Bedson writes a note.

-I realize this act is the least sensible thing I have done, but it may allow my wife and children to get some peace.
+I realize this act is the least sensible thing I have done. but it may allow my wife and children to get some peace.

 Bedson calls to his wife.